MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 _Assuming you would have 50 spoke VPCs and were in US East._

-If you are making 1 giant VPC, and sharing different subnets to each subaccount.
-Each option would have 1 NAT Gateway, so in that way they are the same.
+If you are making 1 giant VPC, and sharing different subnets to each subaccount, then both options would have 1 NAT Gateway.
+The only difference is a TGW:

 > 1 Transit Gateway: with (50 + 1) VPC attachments, at 0.05 [per hour](https://aws.amazon.com/transit-gateway/pricing/).
 51 * 730.48 * 0.05  = $1,862.72 per month.